paocarvajal1912/Machine_Learning_Trading_Bot/README.md

 <img src="images/results_window_tunned_Accuracy.png" width="600" />

 There is an impact on the performance, though.
-I would not select the training window size just based on performance, but since the accuracy does not change much, I would select window=20 since at that size we get the maximum ROI of 88%, and the same accuracy than other window sizes.
+I would not select the training window size just based on performance, but since the accuracy does not change much, I would select a split window of 20 months since at that size we get the maximum ROI of 88%, and the same accuracy than other window sizes.

 <img src="images/results_window_tunned_ROI.png" width="600" />